gregphillips03/dsci401/README.md

 ```

-+ I switched to a <b>2-Class Logistic Regression<b> approach.
++ I switched to a <b>2-Class Logistic Regression</b> approach.
 It gave a negligibly better improvement, but still fell very short of anything useful.

 + It encompasses more underneath the curve, but it's still not even good enough for government work.
 Confusion matrix also improves.